 Notable Representations, Key Contacts

-Drawing on best-in-class corporate governance, intellectual property and technology practices, among others, Weil is uniquely qualified to work strategically with each of the critical players with responsibility for oversight of a company’s cybersecurity and data risks.
+Drawing on the experience of our corporate governance, intellectual property and technology practices, among others, Weil works strategically with each of the critical players with responsibility for oversight of a company’s cybersecurity and data risks.
 Whether counseling the Board with respect to the company’s Cyber Incident Response Plan, working with the General Counsel to mobilize a data breach response or teaming with the Chief Technology and Chief Information Officers to conduct a privacy audit of the company’s vendors, we have the capabilities necessary to provide companies with tailored or full-service primary advice, while maintaining the continuity of their operations amidst evolving cyber-threats and a complex regulatory landscape.

 Additionally, recognizing that a cyber- or privacy-related development can expand to encompass a number of other significant legal issues, our group works hand-in-glove with attorneys in our White Collar Defense, Regulatory and Investigations, Securities Litigation, Complex Commercial Litigation, Business Finance & Restructuring and Employment Litigation practices, among others, to address subsequent risks such as government or regulatory inquiries, shareholder, consumer, or employee class action litigation, trade secrets theft, funding or financial issues, and disputes with vendors, service providers and other third parties.